Inverse design of deployable origami structures that approximate a general surface: Computational resources

 \section{Computational resources}

-We use the function fmincon in Matlab (R2019b) Optimization Toolbox to perform the sequence quadratic program (SQP) algorithm in both Shape and Point Optimization.
-We use the function pcregistercpd in Matlab (R2019b) Computer Vision Toolbox to perform the coherent point drift (CPD) algorithm in the registration step.
-The RFFQM cases we provide in Fig.~\ref{fig:examples} and Fig.~\ref{fig:face}(b) are computed on a laptop with the Intel(R) Core(TM) i7-9750H CPU (single-thread serial).
+We use the function fmincon in Matlab (R2019b) Optimization Toolbox to perform the sequence quadratic program (SQP) algorithm in both Shape and Point Optimization. { The gradients and Hessians used in the SQP solver are computed by the forward difference scheme.} We use the function pcregistercpd in Matlab (R2019b) Computer Vision Toolbox to perform the coherent point drift (CPD) algorithm in the registration step.
+The RFFQM cases we provide in { Figs.~\ref{fig:examples} (a-g)} and Fig.~\ref{fig:face}(b) are computed on a laptop with the Intel(R) Core(TM) i7-9750H CPU (single-thread serial).
 The human-face case in Fig.~\ref{fig:face}(c) is computed on the High-performance Computing (HPC) Platform of Peking University (32-thread parallel).

 \end{appendix}